Caring for You By Caring for Our Providers

 Defining Compassion Fatigue

 What is compassion fatigue?
-UT Health Austin’s Director of Clinical Social Work, Donna Shanor, LCSW, LCDC, defines it as the “cost of caring.”
+UT Health Austin’s Executive Director of Health Social Work, Donna Shanor, LCSW, LCDC, defines it as the “cost of caring.”
 More specifically, compassion fatigue is a negative response to second-hand trauma and consistent exposure to a distressing environment.
-Anyone working in the “helping profession,” including doctors, nurses, social workers, paramedics, law enforcement, teachers, and other caregivers are at risk of developing compassion fatigue, and likely will experience compassion fatigue to some extent throughout their career.
+Anyone working in the “helping profession,” including doctors, nurses, health social workers, paramedics, law enforcement, teachers, and other caregivers are at risk of developing compassion fatigue, and likely will experience compassion fatigue to some extent throughout their career.

 Recognizing Compassion Fatigue